Age estimation · Field of practice

 Age estimation

-Forensic age estimation becomes relevant when reliable documents are missing or when a statutory age threshold shapes the next procedural step.
-The key issue is not an apparently exact age in years, but whether a legally significant threshold can be supported on the basis of reliable findings.
+Forensic age estimation becomes relevant when sufficiently informative documents are missing or when a statutory age threshold shapes the next procedural step.
+The key issue is not an age in years stated with a degree of exactness not supported by the findings, but whether a legally significant threshold can be assessed on the basis of the available findings.

-Typical constellations concern legal majority, other legally defined thresholds, and proceedings in which the scope of the available findings has to be clarified before further decisions are taken.
+Typical cases concern legal majority, other legally defined thresholds, and proceedings in which the scope of the available findings has to be clarified before further decisions are taken.

 What matters are the legal basis, the permissible scope of examination, and the structured overall appraisal of the findings obtained.
 It is precisely this methodological restraint that distinguishes a forensic age assessment from a mere estimate based on outward appearance.